Amusement-Cafe/ayano/README.md

+# This branch is under development and is not meant to be used until this notice is removed

+---

 **Ayano** is a bot designed to manage [Amusement Club](https://github.com/Amusement-Cafe/amusementclub2.0) and is required for card management, voting webhooks, and remote management of the Amusement Club process.

 ## Setup